 What do these reforms mean for your child?

 Overall, the SEN reforms mean three things:

 These new EHC Plans will be tailored to the individual, and will identify their educational, health and social needs.
 They will focus on their views, wishes and feelings, and will set out to provide the additional support necessary to enable them to achieve their goals.

 If your child has an existing statement of special educational needs given before the 1st of September 2014, they will continue to receive their regular support whilst they're gradually brought under the new scheme, and this should have happened by spring 2018.

 Under the new system, children and young people with an EHC Plan will be able to hold a personal budget to buy in the support identified in their plan directly from providers such as London Speech Therapy.
 This will enable them access to the best treatment available instead of relying on their local authority.
 This money will come from the high-needs funding block and will not normally affect a school's SEN budget.

-At London Speech Therapy, we work with 14 schools across London, providing consistent, cost effective and high quality Speech and Language Therapy, and we'd love to work with yours.
+At London Speech Therapy, we work with more than 32 schools across London, providing consistent, cost effective and high quality Speech and Language Therapy, and we'd love to work with yours.
 For more information, visit our schools page.